mmeerrkkaa/openrouter-kit/README.md

 [🇷🇺 Русский](./README.ru.md) | **🇬🇧 English**
 ---

 **OpenRouter Kit** is a powerful, flexible, and user-friendly TypeScript/JavaScript library for interacting with the [OpenRouter API](https://openrouter.ai/).
-It simplifies working with LLMs by providing a unified API for chats, **history management with metadata**, **history analysis**, tool handling (function calling), request routing, web search, reasoning tokens, and more.
+It simplifies working with LLMs by providing a unified API for chats, **history management with metadata**, **history analysis**, tool handling (function calling), request routing, web search, reasoning tokens, and much more.

 ## 📦 Installation